Impossible Foods will double R&D to eliminate animal farming

 The company said its flagship Impossible Burger has already started to displace sales of animal-derived foods, whose production is one of the biggest generators of greenhouse gas emissions and loss of animal wildlife.
 Rivals include Beyond Burger.

 Impossible Foods has about 50 openings for scientists, engineers, and other R&D professionals to join existing projects in Silicon Valley; more will be posted throughout the end of the year and beyond.
 The company currently has more than 600 people.

-There are about 10 Impossible Investigator positions open as well.
 Impossible has raised $1.5 billion since its founding in 2011, including $700 million in two rounds this year, which it will use to fund the expansion of its technology platform and R&D team.

-It was started by CEO Patrick Brown, professor emeritus of biochemistry at Stanford University and a former Howard Hughes Medical Institute investigator.
+The company was started by CEO Patrick Brown, professor emeritus of biochemistry at Stanford University and a former Howard Hughes Medical Institute investigator.
 He left his job leading an award-winning Stanford biochemistry lab to start Impossible Foods in 2011.
 Around 2016, as the company hired chief financial officer David Lee, it started hiring people for business operations, and it started making appearances at CES, the big tech trade show in Las Vegas.

 In a panel this morning, Brown said, “We are a food company on the outside.
 Inside, Impossible Foods is the most important scientific project in human history.
-We realize the only way to solve our planet from environmental catastrophe is to create a new food platform.”
+We realize the only way to [save] our planet from environmental catastrophe is to create a new food platform.”

 Lee said the biggest return the company can make is in R&D, as it will lead to more products over time.
+Brown said that, besides milk, the company is working on plant versions of chicken and fish.

 The Impossible Investigator program asks scientists at all career stages to envision an all-new research program within the broad scope of Impossible’s mission.
 They can propose anything from short-term strategies to accelerate the optimization of plant-based milk or steak or fish, to longer-term ideas for a vastly improved supply chain of plant proteins and other ingredients.

-Impossible Investigators may have backgrounds in the life sciences, physical sciences or diverse engineering disciplines — or they may be data analysts, neurobiologists or experimental psychologists who can advance the understanding of the sensory perception and hedonic and behavioral responses to food.
+Impossible Investigators may have backgrounds in the life sciences, physical sciences, or diverse engineering disciplines — or they may be data analysts, neurobiologists or experimental psychologists who can advance the understanding of the sensory perception and hedonic and behavioral responses to food.

-“We want to get the word out, that whatever else you may be doing, is a drop in the bucket compared to the impact you can have on this project,” Brown said.
+“We want to get the word out that whatever else you may be doing is a drop in the bucket compared to the impact you can have on this project,” Brown said.
 “A lot of people get confused and baffled that food is involved.”

 I’ve been regularly eating the Impossible Burger, which tastes like beef but is made of plants.
 It’s turned into a weekly habit.
 Last weekend, I ate an Impossible Burger with McDonald’s french fries.
 And I don’t miss the beef.
 It costs more at the moment, but Brown said that will change over time.
+Earlier this year, the company lowered its prices by 15%, and he predicted prices would fall below animal counterparts in a few years.

 Earlier this year, the company launched Impossible Sausage, also made from plants.
 It is available at thousands of restaurants and 200 locations in Hong Kong.

 According to data from consumer insights company Numerator, the vast majority of Impossible Burger sales come at the expense of animal-derived meat.
 Impossible has more than 250 patents and patents pending.
-Last year, the company had 3,000 applications for its available internships, said Rachel Konrad, spokesperson for the firm.
+Last year, the company had 3,000 applications for its available internships, chief communications officer Rachel Konrad said.

-During the event today, the company showed how it could make plant-based milk, which foams and you can put in your morning coffee.
+During the event today, the company showed how it could make plant-based milk that foams and which you can put in your morning coffee.
 The milk is in prototype form.
 Brown said that the most destructive mammal is cattle, which number around 1.7 billion around the world.
 They’re inefficient at producing food, given the grazing they do and pollutants they give off.
 Replacing cow milk, going beyond the poor-tasting soy milk, is important to the overall mission, Brown said.

 Plant-based heme